Geometric Action Principle for Unification Yang-Mills, Gravity and matter fermions: Ghost Free Gravity Sector

+The elimination of the relative freedom among the coefficients of the $L_{\mathrm{LL}}$ Lagrangian is ultimately dictated by dynamical consistency and the requirement of ghost freedom in all sectors of the theory.
+The Lagrangian~\eqref{LLlagrangian} contains six \emph{a priori} independent dimensionless coefficients.
+One of them is fixed by imposing canonical normalization of the internal Yang--Mills sector, Eq.~\eqref{Eq_alpha_1/2_by_YM}, while a second one is fixed by requiring the cancellation of the fermionic Klein--Gordon term, Eq.~\eqref{Eq_Coef_KleinGordon}.
+Proceeding analogously in the purely gravitational sector, and demanding ghost freedom around a Minkowski background at the linearized level, yields three additional, independent linear constraints on the coefficients, as summarized in Table~1 of Ref.~\cite{Sezgin:1981xs}.
+As a result, only a single free parameter remains in the Lagrangian.
+This remaining coefficient can also be fixed by imposing the condition \eqref{Eq_alpha_1/2_by_YM}.

-The restricted set of Clifford--generated invariants in \eqref{LLlagrangian} is sufficient to complete a full set of parity even invariants, see Table~\ref{tab:SvN-ModGB}.
-In order to facilitate comparison with the results of \cite{Sezgin:1981xs}, we have followed the authors' prescription and omitted the $R^{2}$ term by invoking the Gauss--Bonnet theorem for trivial topologies.
-Nonminimal couplings are also included in the action as a result of the computation of \eqref{LLlagrangian} but they are not the focus of the present paper.
+The restricted set of Clifford--generated invariants appearing in Eq.~\eqref{LLlagrangian} is nevertheless sufficient to span the full space of parity--even quadratic invariants.
+This is made explicit in Table~\ref{tab:SvN-ModGB}, where the resulting tensorial curvature invariants and their coefficients are listed.
+In order to facilitate a direct comparison with the results of Ref.~\cite{Sezgin:1981xs}, we have followed their prescription and eliminated the $R^{2}$ term using the Gauss--Bonnet theorem, which holds for trivial topologies.

-As an illustration, we consider three representative choices of parameters that reproduce known ghost--free quadratic gravity models.
-We restrict to theories with a propagating graviton and no second--order derivatives in the spinor sector, which together impose four independent conditions.
+As an illustration, we now consider three representative parameter choices that reproduce well--known ghost--free quadratic gravity models at the linearized level by a Sezgin-type of analysis.
+We restrict attention to theories admitting a propagating graviton and containing no second--order derivative terms in the fermionic sector, which together impose four independent conditions.
 At the linearized level, these requirements truncate part of the propagating spectrum.
 The resulting particle content is summarized in Table~\ref{tab:modelsSvZ}.
-The analysis underlying Table~\ref{tab:modelsSvZ} is performed around flat space, and therefore some comments regarding the inclusion of a cosmological constant term are in order; these are discussed in the text below.
-The physical interpretation of the \(A/S\) splitting, and its relation to the propagating \(\mathbf{2}^{+}\), \(\mathbf{1}^{\pm}\), and \(\mathbf{0}^{-}\) modes shown in Table~\ref{tab:modelsSvZ} (see appendix~\ref{app:AS_to_spinparity}).
+The analysis underlying this table is performed around flat spacetime, and therefore some care is required when discussing the role of a cosmological constant; this issue is addressed below.
+The physical interpretation of the propagating $\mathbf{2}^{+}$, $\mathbf{1}^{\pm}$, and $\mathbf{0}^{-}$ modes appearing in Table~\ref{tab:modelsSvZ} is discussed in Appendix~\ref{app:AS_to_spinparity}.
+Note that ``Model 1'' contains only scalar propagating modes besides the graviton.